dylanclements/darksoulsremake/docs/rationale.md

 SoulToken allows action PickUpSoulsAction which was created so that the player can pick up the soul token off the ground and transfer souls.<br>
 PickUpSoulsAction knows the location the SoulToken is placed in and the oldGround that it replaced so that the oldGround can be swapped back in.

 ## WindSlashAction: WeaponAction => AttackAction

+Previous WindSlashAction was planned to be a WeaponAction. (actually should have been an AttackAction)

 ## EstusFlask + DrinkEstusAction

 ## StormRuler + PickUpStormRulerAction + ChargeAction

+- pick up storm ruler action. couldn't use the normal pick up item action because player would have gotten the charge action without picking up storm ruler

 ## Other changes